streambased-io/streambased-demos/ccloud/README.md

 ## Summary

-In this demo we have introduced Streambased acceleration to a simple log collection pipeline and reaped the benefits in adhoc SQL queries against the log dataset.
+In this demo we have introduced Streambased acceleration to a simple topic in Confluent Cloud and reaped the benefits in adhoc SQL queries against the dataset.